 As required by J-1 visa regulation, all visiting scholar need to provide evidence that his/her English skills are sufficient to live and conduct research in the United States.
 One of the following English language verification options:

-OPTION 2: Evidence of citizenship of a country whose official language is English
+OPTION 1.
+Evidence of citizenship of a country whose official language is English.

-OPTION 3: Evidence of having obtained the minimum required scores on a recognized English language test: TOEL of 61 iBT/500 paper based or equivalent, TOEIC, IELTS or ITEP score.
+OPTION 3.
+Evidence of having obtained the minimum required scores on a recognized English language test: TOEFL of 61 iBT/500 paper based; equivalent, TOEIC, IELTS, CEFR or ITEP score; or CET 6.
 Only test scores from within the past five years will be considered.